Configuration¶

 Validate that catalog entries use valid AWS enum values:

-This checks fields like inferenceAmiVersion in model-servers.json against the SageMaker service model's enum set.
+This checks fields like inferenceAmiVersion in model-servers.json against the SageMaker AI service model's enum set.
 Run this as a CI gate when updating catalog files.

 Skipping Validation¶